 About Sacramento State PEMSA Division Assessment

 In 2005 the Sr. Vice President for Planning, Enrollment Management and Student Affairs (PEMSA) partnered with the Office of Institutional Research (Academic Affairs) to launch the division’s comprehensive, outcomes-based assessment program.
 From the first year on, the assessment efforts were embraced (with a little nudging from the Sr. VP) by each of the division's twenty or so directors.
 The expectation then, as it is now, was that each director, in conjunction with his or her staff, would identify several program objectives and learning outcomes to be tracked, measured, and reported on during the course of the year.
-Six years later, assessment efforts have become an integral part of the "every-day" work of managers and staff within the division.
+Eight years later, assessment efforts have become an integral part of the "everyday" work of managers and staff within the division.

 The division’s movement to make assessment commonplace was fueled by several catalysts.
 Some of these included: the public posting of reports-in-progress and outcomes achieved on the division’s main webpage; commenting on assessment activities as part of the directors’ annual evaluation; dedicating one or more directors’ meetings and/or retreats to assessment strategies each semester; identifying on- and off-campus assessment "consultants" to assist with outcomes formulation and instruments design; and utilizing of a consistent reporting template to organize the annual assessment activities.